-- 14.-(1) Where an application is made to, or a request is made of the relevant planning authority, a highway authority, or the owner of a watercourse, sewer or drain for any agreement or approval required or contemplated by any of the provisions of the Order, such agreement or approval must, if given, be given in writing and must not be unreasonably withheld or delayed. - (2) Schedule 2 (procedure for discharge of requirements) has effect in relation to all agreements or approvals granted, refused or withheld in relation to requirements.
+14.-(1) Where an application is made to, or a request is made of the relevant planning authority or any other relevant person for any agreement or approval required or contemplated by any of the provisions of the Order, such agreement or approval must, if given, be given in writing and must not be unreasonably withheld or delayed.

+(2) Schedule 2 (procedure for discharge of requirements) has effect in relation to all agreements or approvals granted, refused or withheld in relation to requirements.